 Japan 日本 (Rìběn)Population 126 million Area 377,944 sqkms GDP $38,216

-Although Japan is an island nation with no land borders, Japan's relations with China has been important for centuries particularly in the last hundred years; and so we have therefore dedicated a whole section to Chinese relations with Japan.See also Japan (Wikipedia) ➚
+Although Japan is an island nation with no land borders, Japan's relations with China has been important for centuries particularly in the last hundred years and so we have therefore dedicated a whole section on Chinese relations with Japan.See also Japan (Wikipedia) ➚

 Taiwan 台湾 (Táiwān)Population 23 million Area 36,193 sqkms GDP $43,599

 The island of Taiwan (or Formosa or Chinese Taipei) is claimed by mainland China as a province.
-To reflect its eventful and contentious history we have a separate section on Taiwan.See also Taiwan (Wikipedia) ➚
+To reflect its eventful and contentious history we have a Taiwan section.See also Taiwan (Wikipedia) ➚

 China and its Neighboring countries compared